Conn's, Inc. (CONN) CEO Norm Miller on Q3 2021 Results - Earnings Call Transcript

 Operator

-Good morning, and thank you for holding.
+Good morning and thank you for holding.
 Welcome to the Conn’s Inc. Conference Call to discuss Earnings for the Fiscal Quarter Ended October 31, 2020.
 My name is Doug and I’ll be your operator today.
 During the presentation, all participants will be in a listen only mode.
-After the speakers’ remarks, you’ll be invited to participate in a question and answer session.
+After the speakers’ remarks, you’ll be invited to participate in a question-and-answer session.
 As a reminder, this conference call is being recorded.

 The company's earnings release dated December 8, 2020, was distributed before market opened this morning and can be accessed via the company's Investor Relations Web site at ir.conns.com.
 During today's call, management will discuss, among other financial performance measures, adjusted net income and adjusted earnings per diluted share.
 Please refer to the company's earnings release that was issued today for a reconciliation of these non-GAAP measures to their most comparable GAAP measures.